chusan17/yold-system/README.md

 **Inference is performed only in Jetson which means no necessary Internet connection during Real-Time detection.**
 <br>
-※ Notification to your LINE account introduced below needs WiFi for API call.
+※ Notification to your LINE (SNS) account introduced below needs WiFi for API call.
 <br>

 ### Hardwares